LUXER ONE BLOG

 How can food pantries protect privacy during pickup?

 Privacy is a major concern for many individuals seeking food assistance.
-Smart lockers offer a discreet, self guided pickup experience that removes public handoffs and waiting in lines.
+Automated lockers offer a discreet, self guided pickup experience that removes public handoffs and waiting in lines.
 Recipients can collect food without feeling rushed or exposed, helping create a more respectful and empowering experience.

 Dion's food pantry smart locker

-Yes, smart locker systems can be designed to support refrigerated and frozen items.
+Yes, automated locker systems can be designed to support refrigerated and frozen items.
 Temperature controlled lockers help food pantries safely distribute perishable goods while maintaining compliance with food safety standards.
 This expands the types of food pantries can offer and helps reduce spoilage and waste.

 Ready to Expand reach to your Community?